-Holešovice, Letná, and Stromovka are encircled by the Vltava River, so they form a sort of peninsula.
+The Vltava River encircles Holešovice, Letná, and Stromovka, so they form a sort of peninsula.
 North of this peninsula lies Troja.
 Originally, this orchard was named Ovenec, but the magnificent Sternberg Castle of Trója signalled the renaming of this area.
 Jean-Baptiste Mathey built this summer retreat for Václav Vojtěch of Sternberg between the years of 1679-85.
 Today, the Baroque interiors and gardens serve the Gallery of Prague.